drevops/ci-runner/README.md

 This image is built by DockerHub via an automated build when release tag is published on GitHub.

 Pre-release version is tested using `preview/x.y.z` branch.
-Pushes to this braches are built in DockerHub.
+Pushes to this branches are built in DockerHub.